asiakay/efab/pages/posts/gregor-mendel-dna.md

 ---
-data: 2023/04/01
+data: 2022/12/30
-title: scientists exhume and analyze gregor mendel's dna, unearthing the father of genetics
+title: Unearthing the Father of Genetics - A Scientific Analysis of Gregor Mendel's DNA
 ---

 Summary: In 2022, a team of scientists in the Czech Republic exhumed the body of Gregor Mendel, considered the "father of genetics," and sequenced his DNA to celebrate his 200th birthday.
 Mendel, a scientist and friar, conducted experiments in the mid-1800s that laid the foundation for modern genetics.
 The team obtained permission from Mendel's religious order, the Augustinians, and were able to confirm his identity through analysis of his personal possessions and newspapers found in his coffin.
 The results of the genetic testing may offer new insights into Mendel's life and work.